Tyler Gaffney

-Tyler Gaffney (born April 20, 1991) is an American football running back who is a free agent and former professional baseball outfielder.
-He was drafted by the Carolina Panthers in the sixth round of the 2014 NFL Draft.
-He played college football and college baseball at Stanford.
-He also played for the New England Patriots and Jacksonville Jaguars in the NFL.
+Tyler Gaffney (born April 20, 1991) is an American former professional football running back and former professional baseball outfielder.
+He was selected by the Carolina Panthers in the sixth round of the 2014 NFL draft.
+He played college football and college baseball for the Stanford Cardinal.
+He also played for the New England Patriots and Jacksonville Jaguars in the National Football League (NFL).

 Gaffney was picked by the Pittsburgh Pirates in the 24th round of the 2012 MLB Draft and went on to play two seasons of minor league baseball.

-Early years
+Early life

 Gaffney attended Cathedral Catholic High School in San Diego.
 During his high school football career, he rushed for 5,547 yards with 99 total touchdowns.

 Football career

 College

 As a true freshman in 2009, Gaffney played in 12 games, rushing for 87 yards on 22 carries with a touchdown.
 As a sophomore in 2010, he played in 10 of 13 games, missing three games due to injury.
 He finished the season with 255 yards on 60 carries and four touchdowns.
 As a junior in 2011, he played in 13 games rushing for 449 yards on 74 carries with seven touchdowns.
 After spending a season playing professional baseball, he returned to the team in 2013.
 Gaffney had an outstanding year in 2013.
 He started in 14 games finishing with 330 rushing attempts, 1709 rushing yards, and 21 rushing touchdowns.